 Trainees will be asked to take specific courses that will provide fundamental knowledge in neurobiology and improve their professional development.
 The additional courses do not represent additional credit hours to their curriculum, since they can be incorporated as electives.

-There are equivalent courses for General Psychology, Scientific Writing and Introduction to research, at the other participating institutions in the metropolitan area.
+There are equivalent courses for General Psychology, Scientific Writing, and Introduction to research, at the other participating institutions in the metropolitan area.
 The selected students from these institutions would be requested to take these equivalent courses [e.g. UNE — PYSC121/122; ENGL115/116; UNRE 201].
 However, the students from these institutions would need to register for the neurobiology course at the UPR-RP campus.
-Importantly, the courses described will not constitute additional credit hours to the students’ curriculum; instead the trainees will be directed toward specific courses to fulfill the advance and elective requirements.
+Importantly, the courses described will not constitute additional credit hours to the students’ curriculum; instead, the trainees will be directed toward specific courses to fulfill the advance and elective requirements.
 During the course of the semester, the NeuroID program will sponsor several scientific seminars.
 The participants are required to attend these seminars.
 The seminars will be on current topics in neuroscience and offered by invited speakers from different academic institutions.
 The participants will sign an attendance list on every seminar.

 Every year, 8 students will take courses to enhance their understanding of neuroscience and improve their professional abilities.
 Specific rules are established to measure the development and proficiency of the student participants.
 These rules are:

 - The students will be expected to pass these courses with a grade equal or better than B. Failure to obtain the expected grade will put the participant on probation status with the program.
 If the grade obtained was a C, the student will be requested to do a special work regarding the subject discussed in the course.
 The professor that offered the course will be consulted for the preparation of this special work.
 Participants that obtained D or F will be required to repeat the course.
 At the end of the program, the students are required to provide an official academic transcript to keep on his/her record.

-Participation in the Program will be terminated to any students that don’t fulfill the academic requirements and not complete an assigned special work before the end of the academic year.
+- Participation in the Program will be terminated to any students that don’t fulfill the academic requirements and not complete an assigned special work before the end of the academic year.
 The student terminated from the program will be encouraged to continue participating in the mentoring program.